Z22 (handheld): Interface

 In addition to touchscreen interface, there are physical and silkscreen buttons that can be used to activate programs or functions.
 On the silkscreen there are eight buttons: four large icons and four on the edges of the silkscreen writing area.
 With the factory default settings the large icons activate the following functions: "home" (House Icon) takes the user to the home applications menu, "menu" (pulldown icon) activates the pulldown menu, HotSync (the two arrows icon) connected the computer and the Palm Pilot and syncs information between the two, "find" (magnifying glass icon) brings up a search dialogue which allows the user to search all files on the handheld.
 The four smaller buttons are at each corner of the writing area and have the following default functions: Clock (clock icon) brings up the Date and Time briefly, then reverts to the current program, Contrast (Circle icon: half black, half white) allows the user to adjust the contrast and brightness of the display, Keyboard (ABC Icon) brings up an on-screen keyboard that allowed the user to "type" using the stylus, Number Board (123 icon) brings up the keypad on-screen keyboard which is used in much the same way as the letters keyboard.

 Additional Hardware

 The Z22 accepts input from numerous IR devices including other Palm handhelds, some cell phones and a keyboard made by palm for IR devices.
-This device was called a Palm Universal Wireless Keyboard.
+This device is called a Palm Universal Wireless Keyboard.

 The IR interface can also be used to HotSync instead of using the USB cable.
 In addition to HotSync the Palm also has a standard IR interface command called ‘Beam’.
 This command is used to send files to another IR enabled device.
 The ‘Beam’ function uses default IR protocols.
 The Palm can receive non-standard files using the IR beam method; e.g. files that cannot be transferred by using the HotSync method.

 Software with desktop computer

-The provided software allowed synchronization up to the 32-bit version of Windows Vista.
+The provided software allows synchronization up to the 32-bit version of Windows Vista.

 Synchronization on 64-bit systems are possible with a driver released by Aceeca.